 When I sit across from a charity CEO or a board member, I understand the pressure they are under.
 Limited budget, staff stretched thin, a board asking for evidence of impact, and funders who want to see measurable outcomes.

 Most digital agencies respond to that environment with jargon.
 Impressions, engagement rates, domain authority scores.
 None of those numbers appear in a grant acquittal or a board report.
-None of them tell you whether your digital presence is generating donors, volunteers, or funding enquiries.
+None of them tell you whether your digital presence is generating enquiries, volunteers, or donors.

 Every report is built around the numbers your board cares about.
 Donor enquiries.
 Volunteer sign-ups.
 Funding contacts.
 Not impressions or click-through rates.